United States Sales Tax

 - Support fees

-Which US states require WP Engine to collect sales tax?
+Which US states and cities require WP Engine to collect sales tax?

 - Arizona (AZ) 1